 Paul L.H.
-Olson served as a director of Entegris Minnesota and as Chairman of the Governance Committee of the Entegris Minnesota board of directors from March 2003 until the August 2005 merger with the Company and as a director and the Chairman of the Governance and Nominating Committee of the Company's Board of Directors since that time.
-Mr. Olson is the Chief Executive Officer and a director of nuBridges, Inc., a software business headquartered in Atlanta, Georgia.
-He served as Executive Vice President of Bethel University from 2002 to 2008.
+Olson has been a director of the Company since the August 2005 Merger.
+He has served as the independent Chairman of the Board of the Company since May of 2011.
+He served as a director of Entegris Minnesota and as Chairman of the Governance Committee of the Entegris Minnesota board of directors from March 2003 until the Merger with the Company and as a the Chairman of the Governance and Nominating Committee of the Company's Board of Directors until 2011.
+Mr. Olson served as the Chief Executive Officer and a director of nuBridges, Inc., a software business headquartered in Atlanta, Georgia from 2008 until its merger with Liaison Technologies, Inc. in 2011; he continues to serve on the board of directors of Liaison Technologies, Inc. He served as Executive Vice President of Bethel University from 2002 to 2008.
 Prior to 2000, Mr. Olson was a founding executive of Sterling Commerce, Inc., an electronic commerce software company.
 Prior to his role with Sterling Commerce, he held executive positions with Sterling Software, Inc. and Michigan National Corp.
 Mr. Olson is a member of the board of directors of several private companies and non-profit organizations, including WMC Industries, Inc. and Macalester College; Mr. Olson also serves as an advisor to Thoma Bravo Equity Partners.
 Mr. Olson holds a doctorate degree from the University of Pennsylvania.
-Mr. Olson has been a director of the Company since its merger in 2005.